Financial Samurai

 No longer do investors have an excuse not to invest.
 By simply answering a few questions, Betterment will be able to build a customized portfolio to help meet your financial objectives.

 You can open a taxable brokerage account or IRA (Traditional or Roth).
 If you are self-employed, you can also open a SEP-IRA account.
-Betterment also allows you to rollover an existing employer-sponsored retirement plan (401k, 403b, pension, etc.) into a Betterment IRA if you’d like to let Betterment handle your retirement savings instead of a past employer.
+Betterment also allows you to rollover an existing employer-sponsored retirement plan (401k, 403b, pension, etc.) into a Betterment.
+You can let Betterment handle your retirement savings instead of a past employer.
 The entire transfer process can be completed online in a few business days.

 Creating great wealth is all about letting your growth compound over time.
 At an 8% growth rate, your investments will double in nine years.
 In 18 years, your investments will quadruple.
 And in 27 years, your investments will be 8X greater!